-Favell, et al., v.
-University of Southern California, et al., No.

-9. Defendants' scheme paid off.
-Since USC's manipulation of the data supplied to US News, USC Rossier's ranking has stayed comfortably in the top 20 - out of hundreds of education schools.
-And 2U catapulted from one of the first start-ups of its kind to a \$2 billion-dollar, publicly traded education industry juggernaut.
+- 8. But Defendants never disclosed to those interested in the online programs that the ranking relied on data measuring only a select portion of USC Rossier's inperson degree programs.
+This was by design: 2U's contract with USC required USC to promote the online degrees in a manner comparable to the promotion of the in-person degrees and included other language to ensure consistent marketing.
+Knowing that USC Rossier's ranking would suffer, following the uncovering of USC's US News rankings fraud, USC Rossier withdrew itself from that year's edition of the Best Education Schools ranking rather than reveal its true selectivity numbers.
+And on December 15, 2022, the dean of USC Rossier stated that the school had voluntarily decided to no longer participate in future editions of the rankings.
+Rather than accept the financial and reputational ruin that would follow from the submission of accurate data, particularly about its online students, Defendants chose to keep the truth hidden. - 9.
+Defendants' scheme paid off.
+Since USC's manipulation of the data supplied to US News, USC Rossier's ranking has stayed comfortably in the top 20 out of hundreds of education schools.
+And 2U catapulted from one of the first startups of its kind to a \$2 billion-dollar, publicly traded education industry juggernaut.
 As 2U's CEO stated in 2019: "The partnership with USC Rossier built the entire company."
 But the foundation of the company's success was fraud.
 Defendants used the ranking to mislead hundreds of students, many of whom were or wanted to be teachers, into enrolling at the school, as well as to pay its steep price tag.
 Indeed, USC Rossier is one of the most expensive education schools in the country, and its students paid a significant premium for the privilege of attending what Defendants caused them to believe was a highly ranked graduate program.

 10. Plaintiffs bring this lawsuit on behalf of themselves and the class of similarly situated USC Rossier students who paid tuition that they would not have otherwise paid (or would have paid substantially less), had they not been drawn in by USC Rossier's fraudulently obtained US News ranking.
-Defendants' misleading, years-long scheme to boost USC Rossier's US News ranking and related efforts to disseminate that ranking via a long-term false advertising campaign, violated California's False Advertising Law ("FAL") (Cal.
-Bus. & Prof. Code § 17500), California's Unfair Competition Law ("UCL") (Cal.
-Bus. & Prof. Code § 17200), and California's Consumer Legal Remedies Act (the "CLRA") (Cal.
+Defendants' misleading, yearslong scheme to boost USC Rossier's US News ranking and related efforts to disseminate that ranking via a long-term false advertising campaign, violated California's Consumer Legal Remedies Act (the "CLRA") (Cal.
 Civ.
 Code §§ 1750 et seq.).